irxess/Chess-Computer-Vision/README.md

 # Chess-Computer-Vision
-A project in Computer Visualisation at NTNU
+A project in Computer Vision at NTNU